 Guide to Accessible Web Services

-Accessibility is a commitment to caring about providing equitable access to your services; not an item on a project checklist.
+Accessibility is a commitment to providing equitable access to your services; not an item on a project checklist.
 It is the responsibility of each state employee and not a single person, team, or agency.

 Designing, developing and maintaining accessible technology starts by understanding your role and responsibilities.

 The guides on this website are just part of a meaningful change in making state services inclusive and accessible.
 OIT is also committed to:

 - Designing accessibility policies, guidelines and strategies alongside partners with a diverse range of abilities and perspectives.